alberti42/recoll-macos/src/kde/kioslave/kio_recoll/00README.txt

 /usr/local.
 Else you'll have run-time problems, the slave will not be able to find the Recoll configuration.

+By default, Recoll now installs its shared library in the normal $libdir place (it used to use a private library installed in a subdirectory).
+This can be overriden by the configuration.

+By default the kio build will use the public shared library (and its installed include files).

+If recoll was configured to use a private library, you will need to set -DRECOLL_PUBLIC_LIB=OFF when running cmake.

 Recipe:

-- Make sure the KF5 core and KIO devel packages and cmake are installed.
+- Make sure the KF5 (or KF6) core and KIO devel packages and cmake are installed.
 You probably need the kio-devel and extra-cmake-modules packages.

 - Extract the Recoll source.